Tuesday, January 5, 2010

 Birthmoms have always been my hero.
 I know that has to be the hardest decision to deny themselves the ability to raise that child and see them daily.
 All of my children will know that their birthmom loved them so much - that they chose to give them life and that they chose to give them the best life possible, even if that means allowing someone else to raise them.

 All of our family loves sweet baby girl so very much.
 My arms are just aching this morning missing cuddling with her.
 She was a very cuddly baby - and I am definitely a cuddler.
-Even after feeling used and taken advantage of by birthmom I would do it again in a heartbeat.
+Even after all the heart ache I would do it again in a heartbeat.
 I was able to be mommy to sweet baby girl for ten days.
 I know that she won't remember it, but I'm thankful that we were able to love and provide for her for those ten days.
 I was finally able to be a girl mommy for those ten days! :)

 I know that God has another baby out there for our family.
 Please pray for us, for our future birthmom and child, and most of all for sweet baby girl.